 Folate also has a role in cell growth and replication.
 Folate deficiency has an adverse impact on tissues with high cell turnover, such as the bone marrow and the gastrointestinal tract.
 Low folate levels are also a risk factor for developing high blood pressure.

 Folate is best known for its role in foetal development and folate deficiency in pregnancy is linked to foetal abnormalities.
-However, it is clear that having an optimal folate confers benefits through the life course; it has been linked to protection against diseases in ageing such as strokes, cardiovascular diseases, osteoporosis, and age related cognitive decline.
+However, it is clear that having optimal folate confers benefits throughout the life course; it has been linked to protection against diseases in aging such as strokes, cardiovascular diseases, osteoporosis, and age-related cognitive decline.

 Supplementation with folate/folic acid/other folate ingredients is recommended for those suffering mild-to-moderate low moods and folate is often recommended as part of a supplement regime to support healthy brain aging.

-The most common signs of a folic acid deficiency include physical weakness, heart palpitations, headaches, shortness of breath and a sore tongue.
+The most common signs of a folic acid deficiency include physical weakness, heart palpitations, headaches, shortness of breath, and a sore tongue.
 Psychological signs that you may need folic acid supplements include behavioral disorders and irritability.
-Adults with an advanced folic acid deficiency may suffer from megaloblastic and macrocytic anemia.
+Adults with advanced folic acid deficiency may suffer from megaloblastic and macrocytic anemia.

 Folate is particularly important in women of childbearing age.
 A folate deficiency during pregnancy can lead to birth defects.